 During human evolution, work and leisure were not separate concepts.
 With the rise of modernity, factory and office work has domesticated us to follow clock time and artificial light.
 Yet how “natural” is it to sit in front of a computer screen eight hours a day?

 We need technology that resonates with our senses, rather than numbing them, that empowers the human condition, rather than undermining it.
-How can we create an office garden that teeming with life and possibility?
+How can we create an office garden that teems with life and possibility?

 Fake nature is a replica of old nature.
 Where ‘authentic’ nature is organic, genetic, and alive, fake nature is not.
 It projects the illusion of life, be it plant or animal, on man-made and inanimate objects.